persadha/practicum100_portfolios/Business Analysis/README.md

 Users that came to the site from ad source #3 and #4 are the group that most converted.

 #### How Many Orders In A Given Period of Time?
+It is also interesting to found out how many orders users made daily, weekly and monthly,

 ```python
 # Calculating number of purchase per customer